-Note: Warnings about slice and QPImage identifiers can safely be ignored.
+Note: If you are using roi\slices.txt (above note), you can safely ignore warnings about slice and QPImage identifiers.
 Setting the RI of the medium changes the internal ROI identifiers.
 Since we have fixed the ROIs, the identifiers do not match anymore, but the enumeration is still correct.